dportik/dadi_pipeline/README.md

 That will allow you to more or less pick up where you left off.
 Please note that if running multiple models in a given script, changing the rounds, reps, maxiters, and folds arguments will affect all of them.
 So, it is best to isolate a single model to jump-start a crashed analysis.

+## **Reporting Bugs/Errors** <a name="RBE"></a>

+If you encounter any issues while using *dadi_pipeline*, it could be the result of a dadi-specific problem or an error in dadi_pipeline.
+I strongly recommend looking through the [dadi user group](https://groups.google.com/forum/#!forum/dadi-user) to see if a similar issue has been raised previously.
+This community resource is extremely helpful for troubleshooting.
+If you believe the issue is specific to dadi_pipeline, please post the error along with the relevant details of the analysis in the [issues page](https://github.com/dportik/dadi_pipeline/issues) in the repository.

 ## **Caveats** <a name="C"></a>